human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

 cd lra/day3b_annotation/minimap2
 ```

-**Link the files we need**
+**Copy over our Verkko trio assembly**

 We are going to use the diploid version of our Verkko trio assembly.
-(This just means that the maternal and paternal haplotypes are not separated.)
+(This just means that the maternal and paternal haplotypes are both included in the fasta.)
 ```
 cp \
     /nesi/nobackup/nesi02659/LRA/resources/assemblies/verkko/full/trio/assembly/assembly.fasta \
     verkko_trio_diploid.fa
 ```
+**Create a minimap2 slurm script**

 Open your favourite text editor
 ```
 nano ont_mm2.sl